epeec/Comprex/README.md

     adding the path to the file GPI2.pc (the package-config file for GPI-2) -> eventually, comment the line set (CMAKE_SHARED_LINKER_FLAGS ..)
-    ( it has been added due to the relative old g++ system-libraries )
+    ( it has been added due to the relative old g++ system-libraries ) Note that currently we provide the header and the binary for the GaspiCxx library.
+In the upcomming months, we plan to release the source of the GaspiCxx library after the final testing, cleaning, and release preparation phases.

 2.3. in <comprex_root> create a subdirectory "build" to compile comprex